-Patient might provide a history of travel to a particular space where parasitic infections are common.
+The patient might provide a history of travel to a particular space where parasitic infections are common.

-In case of drug-induced pulmonary eosinophilia, the symptoms may start hours after taking the medications or, more commonly, after several days of therapy.
+In the case of drug-induced pulmonary eosinophilia, the symptoms may start hours after taking the medications or, more commonly, after several days of therapy.

 Dry cough, breathlessness, and fever are common.

-Examination is usually normal except for occasional crackles or wheezes lung auscultation especially in case of drug-induced pulmonary eosinophilia
+The examination is usually normal except for occasional crackles or wheezes lung auscultation especially in case of drug-induced pulmonary eosinophilia

 Complete blood count with differential shows mild blood eosinophilia, usually 5-20% [may be as high as 40%]

 Parasites and ova can be found in the stool 6-12 weeks after the initial parasitic infection.
 However, pulmonary symptoms usually resolve by the time parasitic forms are found in the stool.

 Larvae may be seen.